 Where the erection or installation of a play area or play equipment foreseeably introduces either a casualty or property risk, the council must ensure a suitable and sufficient risk assessment is in place to control any hazards.
-If council officers do not have the required competence to undertake the required risk assessments, then reference should be made to the relevant property or casualty consultants appointed to ensure controls are adequate to prevent injury or loss.
+If council officers do not have the required competence to undertake the required risk assessments, then the authority must access external sources of competence.